mdeagen/nmcuration/in-progress/Natarajan_2013_Macromolecules/README.md

 > How are particle surface energy values stored in the schema?
 Surface treatment of particles is an integral component of this work to control dispersion of nanoparticles by tuning surface energy.

+### Issue 3

+>Unfortunately, your conversion job xmlconv-nGTWhPLa3VGFsjhf9u4b1G was not successful.
+>job result code: 21
+>error messages: [XML Schema Validation Error] Element 'value': '60−80' is not a valid value of the atomic type 'xs:double', should be a number.

+**Error:** The value in the Excel cell describing sample thickness is not of type double (the author reported a range of 60-80 to convey uncertainty in sample thickness measurement)
+**Workaround:** Replace value with the average (70), and keep this issue open so that it may be addressed in future improvements to curation process

 ---